-NNZ-2591 comes as a ready-to-drink strawberry-flavored liquid and can be taken from a dosing cup or syringe which will be provided by your study team.
+NNZ-2591 comes as a ready-to-drink strawberry-flavored liquid and can be taken from a syringe which will be provided by your study team.
 The medication needs to be taken on an empty stomach, though sips of water can be taken after dosing.

 Neuren is currently running 3 studies for NNZ-2591 in Phelan McDermid, Pitt-Hopkins, and Angelman syndromes which aim to assess the safety and tolerability of the medication

 NNZ-2591 is not yet approved by the FDA.

 Why could NNZ-2591 be helpful for Prader-Willi syndrome?

 The objective of treating with NNZ-2591 is to target the genetic deficiency that causes Prader-Willi syndrome.
 NNZ-2591 mimics the actions of the natural peptide, correcting impairments in synapse form and function by reducing neuroinflammation and regulating the available amount of IGF-1 in the brain.

 In a mouse model which resembles features of Prader-Willi syndrome in humans, treatment with NNZ-2591 normalized all the deficits in the mice, including eliminating seizures, while having no adverse effect on healthy mice.

 What are the possible side effects of NNZ-2591?

 NNZ-2591 has been studied in a Phase I trial of healthy adult volunteers dosed for 7 days.
 The following side effects were seen: